waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Automation & Agent Usage
 *   **Automation First:** For any recurring puzzle type (e.g., state-based mazes like boulder puzzles), my first step will be to define a custom tool to solve it computationally.
 Manual trial-and-error is my last resort.
 If a tool fails, my top priority is to fix it, not to abandon it.
-*   **Agent Consultation:** I must make a conscious effort to use my defined agents (`stuck_advisor`, `navigation_advisor`) when appropriate.
+*   **Agent Consultation:** I must make a conscious effort to use my defined agents when appropriate.
 Before performing complex reasoning, I will consider if a new agent could perform the task better.

 ### C. Immediate Action Mandate (CRITICAL)
 *   As an LLM, I have no concept of 'later'.
 All data management tasks (updating this notepad, placing/deleting markers, fixing tools/agents) **MUST** be performed in the immediate turn of discovery.
 This is a non-negotiable, top-priority directive.